knee-cola/jekyll-meetup-lecture/docs/lecture-notes.md

 layout: default
 title: Lecture notes
 ---

+# Project structure

+ * `1-simple-site` - demonstration of manual website build process
+ * `2-using-themes` - how to use Jekyl themes
+ * `docs` - how to create a GitHub page

 # Using themes

 In this demo we'll first create a new website based on the default Jekyll theme called **Minima**.
 Then we'll install another teme and do a theme switch.